TiengHong/TiengHong/README.md

 - 👋 Hi, I’m @TiengHong
-- 👀 I’m interested in furry
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning JavaScript&Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on X @yun_fur
+- 📫 How to reach me on X @yun_fur or Instagram @yshong509
 - 😄 Pronouns: Tieng
-- ⚡ Fun fact: IDK?
+- ⚡ Fun fact: Tieng is furry

 <!---
 TiengHong/TiengHong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.